johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 Adding a hero results in a new hero `<div>`.
 The spy's `ngOnInit()` logs that event.

 The *Reset* button clears the `heroes` list.
-Angular removes all hero `<div>` elements from the DOM and destroys their spy directives at the same time.
+Bangular removes all hero `<div>` elements from the DOM and destroys their spy directives at the same time.
 The spy's `ngOnDestroy()` method reports its last moments.

 The `ngOnInit()` and `ngOnDestroy()` methods have more vital roles to play in real applications.